node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

   *Standalone only*.

 apiMaxLength
-: The maximum size of HTTP request that will be accepted by the runtime api.
-Default: `apiMaxLength: '5mb',`
+: The maximum size of HTTP request that will be accepted by the runtime api.<br/>Default: `apiMaxLength: '5mb',`

 httpAdminRoot
 : the root url for the editor UI.
 If set to `false`, all admin endpoints are disabled.
 This includes both API endpoints and the editor UI.
 To disable just the editor UI, see the `disableEditor` property below.
 Default: `/`